Guerrilla Girls, Inc. – 35 Years and Counting

 The Guerrilla Girls cannot stop counting.
 Since 1985, this anonymous feminist collective has been keeping tabs on the inequalities of the art world and beyond.
 The group has dubbed itself the “Conscience of the Art World,” through a range of media.
-They have used posters, billboards, street banners, video projections, exhibitions, performances, workshops and books.
-The 2020 publication Guerrilla Girls: The Art of Behaving Badly, surveys thirty-five years of activism that has unapologetically attacked art institutions worldwide.
+They have used posters, billboards, street banners, video projections, exhibitions, performances, workshops, and books.
+The 2020 publication Guerrilla Girls: The Art of Behaving Badly surveys 35 years of activism that has unapologetically attacked art institutions worldwide.
 Accomplished and outspoken, the Guerrilla Girls have been responsible for effecting change through relentless in-your-face tactics.
 Let’s look into their feminist interventions that have kept the art world on its toes.

 The Conscience of the Art World